hashgraph/hedera-improvement-proposal/HIP/hip-0000-long-term-scheduled-transactions.md

 _Users can also use the `executed_timestamp` in the mirror node schedule API to find child transactions via the mirror node transactions API._

-### Corner cases
+### Transactions Change Over Time

+A Scheduled Transaction being ready to execute, or even *not ready to execute*, at the time a `ScheduleCreate` or `ScheduleSign` comes in does not guarantee it will stay that way.
+Any number of things can happen over time that impact the transaction.
+Examples -
 - An account changes keys after it has signed a Scheduled Transaction.
   - Scheduled Transactions will need to be re-signed with the new keys for them to succeed in this case.
 - Account deletion.
   - If an account that is part of a Scheduled Transaction is deleted, the transaction will fail.

-_Both of the above cases are already handled in the existing system._
+- Account balance changes.
+  - If account balances change such that there is insufficient balances to allow the transaction to go through, it will fail.

-- Signature requirements for Scheduled Transactions can change over time (e.g. via `CryptoUpdate`) such that existing signatures become sufficient to allow the transaction to go through.
+- Signature requirements for Scheduled Transactions can change (e.g. via `CryptoUpdate`) such that existing signatures become sufficient to allow the transaction to go through.
+  - In this case the transaction will execute at `expirationTime` unless a `ScheduleSign` comes in to push it through.

 _In all cases, transactions must be evaluated for execution at expiration time.
-We must also be careful to document this case thoroughly._
+We should document particularly thorny corner cases thoroughly._

 ## User stories